 - My favorite method is to let the shrimp thaw in the refrigerator overnight.
 Right before cooking, gently drain and rinse the shrimp.
 You can now use the shrimp as directed in the recipe below.

 - You can also place frozen shrimp in a large bowl filled with cold water.
-Small shrimp will take about 15 minutes to thaw and jumbo shrimp will take about 30 minutes to thaw.
+Small shrimp will take about 15 minutes to thaw, and jumbo shrimp will take about 30 minutes to thaw.
 Once thawed, drain the shrimp.

-How to make Shrimp Scampi?
+How do you make Shrimp Scampi?

 It’s fairly easy to make, here’s how: